 Diabetes is a disease brought on by either the body's inability to make insulin (type 1 diabetes) or by the body not responding to the effects of insulin (type 2 diabetes).
 It can also appear during pregnancy.
 Insulin is one of the main hormones that regulates blood sugar levels and allows the body to use sugar (called glucose) for energy.
 Talk with your doctor about the different types of diabetes and your risk for this disease.

-In the U.S., 79 million people over age 20 have blood sugar levels that are higher than normal, but not high enough to be classified as diabetes.
-This is known as pre-diabetes, or impaired glucose tolerance.
-While people with pre-diabetes usually have no symptoms, it’s almost always present before a person develops type 2 diabetes.
+In the U.S., 84.1 million adults have blood sugar levels that are higher than normal, but not high enough to be classified as diabetes.
+This is known as prediabetes, or impaired glucose tolerance.
+While people with prediabetes usually have no symptoms, it’s almost always present before a person develops type 2 diabetes.
 However, complications normally associated with diabetes, such as heart disease, can begin to develop even when a person has only pre-diabetes.

 Type 1 Diabetes

 Type 1 diabetes occurs because the insulin-producing cells of the pancreas (called beta cells) are destroyed by the immune system.
 People with type 1 diabetes produce no insulin and must use insulin injections to control their blood sugar.

 Type 1 diabetes most commonly starts in people under age 20, but may occur at any age.

 For more detail, see WebMD's article Type 1 Diabetes.